Problem

 2. The “Semantic Density” Strategy

-RAG systems slice documents into small chunks (vectors).
+RAG systems slice documents into small vector chunks.
 The first paragraph of every section should contain the highest density of relevant nouns and verbs related to that topic.
-This ensures the primary “meaning” of the section is captured in the initial vector.
+This ensures the section’s primary “meaning” is captured in the initial vector.

 • ✅ Good: “This guide explains how to implement OAuth2 Single Sign-On (SSO) to provide secure authentication for your documentation site.”